U.S., Russia agree on Syria U.N. chemical arms measure

-UNITED NATIONS Ending weeks of diplomatic deadlock, the United States and Russia reached an agreement on Thursday on a draft U.N.
-Security Council resolution aimed at ridding Syria of its chemical weapons arsenal.
+UNITED NATIONS Ending weeks of diplomatic deadlock, the United States and Russia agreed on Thursday on a U.N.
+Security Council draft resolution that would demand Syria give up its chemical arms, but does not threaten military force if it fails to comply.

+U.S., Russian, French and British diplomats told reporters the vote could come as early as Friday evening, provided the Executive Council of the Organization for the Prohibition of Chemical Weapons in The Hague approves a plan for the destruction of Syria's poison gas arsenal beforehand.

+"I know that some (foreign) ministers are extending their stay in New York in order to participate in that vote," Russian Ambassador Vitaly Churkin told reporters.

-The United States had been negotiating on the sidelines of the U.N.
-General Assembly with Russia, Syrian President Bashar al-Assad's chief ally.
-The aim was to craft a measure to demand the destruction of Syria's chemical arsenal in line with a U.S.-Russian deal reached earlier this month that averted American military strikes on Syria in the midst of Syria's civil war.
+The agreement emerged from intense negotiations at the United Nations with Russia, Syrian President Bashar al-Assad's chief ally.
+The aim was to craft a measure to require destruction of Syria's chemical arsenal in line with a U.S.-Russian deal reached earlier this month that averted American strikes on Assad's forces in the midst of a bloody civil war.

-A major sticking point between Russia and Western powers was whether the resolution would be under Chapter 7 of the U.N. charter, which covers the council's authority to enforce its decisions with measures such as sanctions or military force.
+A major sticking point had been Russia's opposition to writing the resolution under Chapter 7 of the U.N. charter, which covers the council's authority to enforce its decisions with measures such as sanctions or military force.

-The compromise draft resolution, seen by Reuters, makes the measure legally binding but provides for no means of automatic enforcement with sanctions or military force.
-Originally, the United States, Britain and France had wanted the resolution to state explicitly that it was under Chapter 7.
+The compromise draft resolution, obtained by Reuters, makes the measure legally binding, but provides for no means of automatic enforcement as the United States, Britain and France originally wanted.

+Power said the resolution was groundbreaking because the council, which has been deadlocked for years on the Syrian civil war, formally endorsed for the first time a plan for a political transition in Syria that was agreed on at an international conference in Geneva in June 2012.

 A U.S. State Department official hailed the deal as a "breakthrough."